Telecommunications in Mauritius: Television

 Television broadcast stations: Only one state-controlled station, Mauritius Broadcasting Corporation, as the government refuses to issue licences to domestic broadcasters.

 Internet

-Mauritius has several operators like Mauritius Telecom, Nomad, Mahanagar Telephone Mauritius Limited (MTML) & Emtel.
+Mauritius has three operators; Mauritius Telecom, Mahanagar Telephone Mauritius Limited (MTML) & Emtel.
 Each operator uses a different technology to provide Internet access.
-Nomad makes use of WiMAX, MTML uses CDMA2000 and Emtel uses HSDPA (3.5G).
+MTML uses CDMA2000 and Emtel uses HSDPA (3.5G).

-The monopoly is retained by Mauritius Telecom (MT) which provides dial-up & ADSL services over existing telephone lines.
+The monopoly is retained by Mauritius Telecom (MT) which provides Fibre to the Home services.

 Internet censorship and surveillance

 In 2007, the government took down Facebook for a day.
 There is a National Cyber Security Strategy for the government to set up a comprehensive framework to monitor Internet traffic which might be harmful to the nation and society. in 2016, a couple was arrested after sharing a post about the Minister of Housing and Lands on Facebook.
 In September 2016, the Internet filtering and Public Key Infrastructure servers operated by the Information and Communication Technologies Authority were seized by the National Security Service.

+It was claimed that the Indian Research and Analysis Wing attempted to intercept Internet traffic at a cable landing station in Mauritius.
+The Minister of Information and Communication Technologies stated that it was not feasible as the laptop would explode because of the volume of data.